Adil-Iqbal/CougarCS-LogBot/docs/commands.md

 ## The `setname` command.

-NOTE: You may also consider using the `Name` field on its own.
+NOTE: Best practice is to use the `Name` field instead of this command. https://tinyurl.com/logdocs1

 The `setname` command requires at least one argument.